 We are also on top of all the latest trends and innovations in our industry - from the status of interest rates to the availability of alternative financing options.
-With our superior technology and commitment to taking care of our clients after the transaction, you can be assured that not only now, but in the future, you will always have the best rates and products available by using Homeyer Mortgage Professionals and Xeva Mortgage.
+With our superior technology and commitment to taking care of our clients after the transaction, you can be assured that not only now, but in the future, you will always have the best rates and products available by using Michael Giligson and Xeva Mortgage.

 The difference of even a 0.25% on a mortgage can result in thousands of dollars’ worth of savings over the life of your mortgage and allowing you to be mortgage free years sooner.

 Further information about Financial Planning; Life Insurance and Investments can be found at Rethinkfinancial.com

 Housing market continues to moderate in June

 Statistics released today by the Canadian Real Estate Association (CREA) show national home sales were down between May and June 2021.

 Home sales recorded over Canadian MLS Systems fell by 8.4% month-over month in June 2021, marking the third straight monthly slowdown since activity hit an all-time record back in March.
 While sales are now down a cumulative 25% from their peak, and below every other month in the last year, June transactions still managed to set a record for that month.